 - Exchange Gifts — Do exchange gifts if that is part of your tradition.
 Shipping gifts to your destination may be an option.
 Just

 consider how you will get the gifts home.
 A photo of an extra large gift may suffice in lieu of the actual gift.
-One year, I shipped many gifts to a vacation rental to free up car space for the drive home.
-What I did not consider was how we were going to get the gifts back home after Christmas.
+One year, I shipped many gifts to a vacation rental to free up car space for the drive there.
+What I failed to consider was how we were going to get the gifts back home after Christmas.
 Let’s just say the trip home was a bit cramped.

 - Set The Mood With Music — Holiday music immediately sets the mood for the holidays and it doesn’t take up valuable space.

 - Plan For Your Favorite Holiday Foods — Maintain the traditions of your holiday meals.
 Perhaps bake your favorite holiday cookies at your destination.
 Think ahead of any unusual ingredients that you may want to bring.

 - Attend a religious service if that is part of your tradition

 - Look for a family friendly vacation rental.
 For example, does the owner provide board games, DVDs, or gaming system?

 - Don’t forget to bring the pickle ornament — Think about your holiday traditions and which ones will travel well.
 For instance, we have a “pickle” ornament that we hide on the tree.
 The first one to find the ornament on Christmas morning gets a special gift.
 That is a tradition that travels well.

 For questions about my Lake Erie vacation home rentals just east of Erie, Pennsylvania near Interstate 90, text or call Lynne Clement at 814-566-4722 or learn about the Just Beachy house or the Little Red Lake House.

 If your family is separated by distance, how do you get your family together?
 What tips can you add?